Explore Courses

 This is almost always the first Google Analytics interview question you will face.
 Google Analytics is a free web analytics tool offered by Google to help you track and analyze the performance of your website.

-Google Analytics records various activities of users when they visit your site like user engagement, visitor flow, number of conversions, along with attributes such as age, gender, interests with the help of tracking code.
+Google Analytics records various activities of users when they visit your site like user engagement, visitor flow, and number of conversions, along with attributes such as age, gender, and interests, with the help of tracking code.

-The main purpose of the tool is to help you make decisions to improve the site performance and revenue.
+The main purpose of the tool is to help you make decisions to improve the site's performance and revenue.

 When a user visits a site, a session gets initiated.
 It lasts for 30 minutes, though it can be changed.
 A session can be defined as the number of interactions a user takes within a time frame on the website.

-The actions can be visit pages, download e-books, purchases products, etc. As session times out, non-active users won’t distort data.
-Example, visitors who keep your website open in a different tab won’t be counted past the 30-minute session marker.
+The actions can be visiting pages, downloading e-books, purchasing products, etc. As the session times out, non-active users won’t distort data.
+For example, visitors who keep your website open in a different tab won’t be counted past the 30-minute session marker.

 3. What is Google Analytics Goals?

-A goal in Google Analytics let you track user interactions on your site.
-You can define which interactions you want to track like visiting thank you page after purchase, form submissions, ebook downloads and more.
-It helps you measure how well your website converts and fulfil your target objectives.
+A goal in Google Analytics lets you track user interactions on your site.
+You can define which interactions you want to track like visiting the thank you page after purchase, form submissions, ebook downloads and more.
+It helps you measure how well your website converts and fulfills your target objectives.

 We can have 20 goals per web property.